AdithyaVenkateshMohan/Navigation-DeepRL/Report.md

 - `2` - turn left
 - `3` - turn right

-The state space has `37` dimensions and contains the agent's velocity, along with ray-based perception of objects around agent's forward direction.
+The state space has `37` dimensions and contains the agent's velocity, along with the ray-based perception of objects around an agent's forward direction.

 ## Learning algorithm

-The agent training utilised the `dqn` function in the navigation notebook.
+The agent training utilized the `dqn` function in the navigation notebook.

 It continues episodical training via a dqn agent until `n_episodes` is reached or until the environment is solved.
 The environment is considered solved when the average reward (over the last 100 episodes) is at least +13.